-This will depend on the individual needs of your child.
-The curriculum may be differentiated, a variety of ways of recording work and understanding may be used, extra support or intervention may be provided or additional resources may be used.
-There are times when children may need to work in an intervention group or, where needs are greater, a higher level of adult support may be provided.
+This will depend upon the level of and type of need your child has.
+But the curriculum may be differentiated, a variety of ways of recording work and understanding may be used, extra support or intervention may be provided or additional resources may be used.
+There are times when children may need to work in an intervention group or, where needs are greater, 1:1 support may be provided.